La Salle Military Academy: Drum and Bugle Corps

 The La Salle Military Academy Drum and Bugle Corps was well known on Long Island and would frequently be invited to local parades.
 The D + Bs as they were called drilled daily and would provide the military cadence for drill and ceremonies for the Corps of Cadets.
 The first company on the parade field during ceremonies and the last to step off, the Drum and Bugle Corps were experts in drum and bugle communication and rudiments as well as providing military music for parades.
 Considered one of the two specialty companies in the regiment, the D+Bs were a presence on campus and would provide the military feel of the parades and ceremonies.
 The company was led by cadets with support from In the 1990s, the D+Bs converted to a military band formation, replacing the bugles with band instruments giving the company a broader repertoire.

-Changes in enrollment - LSMA to La Salle Center
+Legacy

-In the mid-1990s, the school decided to begin admitting girls as well as non-military students.
-It changed its name from "La Salle Military Academy" to "La Salle Center."
-The JROTC Military was made optional, and so cadets attended classes side-by-side with non-military, "Prep" students.
-By the time the school closed, only a fraction of its students participated in the Military program.
-It also began extending its classes into the Middle School and later into the Elementary grades.
+A group of alumni and members of the religious order that had operated La Salle Center had later established De La Salle School, a Catholic middle school for boys that catered to students from low income and immigrant families, in Freeport, New York.